nathan-pham/zero-framework-blog/posts/hello-world.md

 5. Day 7 - 8: created Zero Framework
 6. Day 9 - 10: rewrote old frontend with Zero

+Note: Zero is really unstable so I probably shot myself in the foot by remaking the entire app with it, but at least it's a framework I made so it's still "Vanilla JS".

 # Example Markdown Supported

 Just testing out some styles for the `Markdown` renderer.
 Here's my Twitter banner: